Cray-HPE/docs-csm/062-LIVECD-VIRTUAL-ISO-BOOT.md

 You can backup the writable overlay upper-dir so that your changes are not lost after a reboot or when updating your ISO.

-This requires that you have a location that you can SSH at tar-ball to as a backup.
+This requires that you have a location to which you can `scp` a tar file as a backup.

 ```bash
 tar czf /run/overlay.tar.gz -C /run/overlayfs/rw .
 scp /run/overlay.tar.gz <somelocation>
 ```
-> **`NOTE`** If you want to reduce the size of the backup you can also delete any squashfs files first or exclude them in the tar command `--exclude='*.squashfs'`.
+> **`NOTE`** If you want to reduce the size of the backup you can also delete any squashfs files first, or exclude them in the tar command using `--exclude='*.squashfs'`.
 You will then need to re-populate those after you restore your backup

 <a name="restoring-from-an-overlay-cow-fs-backup"></a>
 ### Restoring from an Overlay COW FS Backup

-Restore a backed up tarball from the previous command with
+Restore a backed up tar file from the previous command with

 ```bash
 scp <somelocation> /run/overlay.tar.gz